Qmerit Logo

 What is a Level 1 EV charger?

-A Level 1 EV charger is an electric vehicle charging station that operates on a standard 120-volt household outlet, delivering 1 to 2.4 kW of power.
-It is the slowest type of EV charger, typically taking 5 to 6 hours to fully charge a plug-in hybrid electric vehicle (PHEV) with a 13-20 kWh battery, or 40 to 50+ hours for a full EV with a 60 kWh battery.
+A Level 1 EV charger is an electric vehicle charging station that operates on a standard 120-volt household outlet, delivering approximately 1 to 2.4 kW of power.
+It’s the slowest type of EV charger, adding about 5 miles of range per hour of charging on average for most efficient EVs under normal conditions.

 Level 1 chargers are often included with an EV purchase, requiring no special installation, making them a cost-effective and convenient option for home charging, especially for PHEVs or drivers with low daily mileage.
 However, their slow charging speed makes them less suitable for high-frequency use or larger EV batteries.